 The software is designed with many unique features including; auto-sum, posts a running inventory total with every dollar entered and the auto-save, saves the last character entered, even if the input process is interrupted.
 Designed with easy to use templates, the software is very user friendly for any age.

 Being prepared brings peace of mind!
-Since the economy downturn, rising food and gas prices, many families are stretched to the limit now, without the issue of a major loss of personal property.
+Rising food and gas prices, have many families stretched to the limit now, with-out the issue of a major loss of personal property.
 Older, retired people cannot go back to work to rebuild their lives.
 We work a lifetime to acquire our assets, why gamble on a loss!

 Homeowners and businesses should be pro-active and prepared!
 It’s about being prepared before a loss occurs.
 Why you may ask?
 For the same reasons you carry a spare tire, lock your doors and install an alarm system...just in case.
 Ask yourself.... is a day of my time to take my home inventory worth everything I own?
 You bet it is!